Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Medication Effects

-Some BP medicines, sedatives, sleep medicines, pain medicines, or psychiatric medicines can worsen dizziness.
+Some blood pressure medicines, sedatives, sleeping medicines, pain medicines, or psychiatric medicines may contribute to dizziness or imbalance.

 Neuropathy and Balance Problems